Lost-Crow23/Infrastructure_as_codeIac/Ansible.md

 <h2>Using ADHOC method</h2>

+An Ansible ad hoc command uses the `/usr/bin/ansible` command-line tool to automate a single task on one or more managed nodes.

 Using this command we can successfully copy a file from the `/etc/ansible` directory on the control machine to the `/home/vagrant` which is our `web` host.

       `sudo ansible web -m copy -a "src=/etc/ansible/testing.txt dest=/home/vagrant"`